Fast Facts about Menaul School

 Mission: In Mind, Body, and Spirit, our mission is to prepare students to succeed.
 Menaul School develops excellence, confidence, and integrity and provides the foundation for life-long learning and ethical leadership.

-Non-Discriminatory Policy: Menaul School does not discriminate on the basis of race, color, religion, gender, national origin, or sexual orientation and makes reasonable accommodations for students, faculty and staff with disabilities.
+Non-Discrimination Policy: Menaul School does not discriminate on the basis or race, ethnicity, color, gender, national origin, social status, political or religious beliefs or sexual orientation.
+Menaul School makes reasonable accommodations for students, faculty and staff with disabilities and awards financial aid based upon family need.

 Location: Located on a spacious 30-acre campus in the heart of Albuquerque, Menaul School is easily accessible from Albuquerque International Airport, as well as the cities of Rio Rancho, Santa Fe, Socorro, Los Lunas, and Grant.